Twenty Thousand Leagues Under the Seas: Themes and subtext

 Verne took the name "Nautilus" from one of the earliest successful submarines, built in 1800 by Robert Fulton, who also invented the first commercially successful steamboat.
 Fulton named his submarine after a marine mollusk, the chambered nautilus.
 As noted above, Verne also studied a model of the newly developed French Navy submarine Plongeur at the 1867 Exposition Universelle, which guided him in his development of the novel's Nautilus.

 The diving gear used by passengers on the Nautilus is presented as a combination of two existing systems: 1) the surface-supplied hardhat suit, which was fed oxygen from the shore through tubes; 2) a later, self-contained apparatus designed by Benoit Rouquayrol and Auguste Denayrouze in 1865.
 Their invention featured tanks fastened to the back, which supplied air to a facial mask via the first-known demand regulator.
-The diver didn't swim but walked upright across the seafloor.
-This device was called an aérophore (Greek for "air-carrier").
-Its air tanks could hold only thirty atmospheres, but Nemo claims that his futuristic adaptation could do far better: "The Nautiluss pumps allow me to store air under considerable pressure ... my diving equipment can supply breathable air for nine or ten hours."

 English translations

-It was first translated into English in 1872 by Reverend Lewis Page Mercier.
-Mercier cut nearly a quarter of Verne's French text and committed hundreds of translating errors, sometimes drastically distorting Verne's original (including uniformly mistranslating the French scaphandre — properly "diving suit" — as "cork-jacket", following a long-obsolete usage as "a type of lifejacket").
+Twenty Thousand Leagues Under the Seas was first translated into English in 1872 by Reverend Lewis Page Mercier.
+Mercier cut nearly a quarter of Verne's French text and committed hundreds of translation errors, sometimes drastically distorting Verne's original (including uniformly mistranslating the French scaphandre — properly "diving suit" — as "cork-jacket", following a long-obsolete usage as "a type of lifejacket").
 Some of these distortions may have been perpetrated for political reasons, such as Mercier's omitting the portraits of freedom fighters on the wall of Nemo's stateroom, a collection originally including Daniel O'Connell amongst other international figures.
-Mercier's text became the standard English translation, and some later retranslations continued to recycle its mistakes, including mistranslating the title as "... under the Sea", rather than "... under the Seas".